The White House

 National Hispanic Heritage Month, 2018

 By the President of the United States of America

-This month, we recognize the countless contributions of Hispanic Americans that help make our Nation a thriving and secure land of opportunity.
-To honor the achievements of Hispanic Americans, the Congress by Public Law 100-402, as amended, has authorized and requested the President to issue annually a proclamation designating September 15 through October 15 as “National Hispanic Heritage Month.”
+For generations, Hispanic Americans have played a pivotal role in our country’s strength and prosperity.
+Their spirit, energy, and leadership are woven into the culture of America, and enrich all our lives.
+To honor the achievements of Hispanic Americans, the Congress, by Public Law 100-402, as amended, has authorized and requested the President to issue annually a proclamation designating September 15 through October 15 as “National Hispanic Heritage Month.”

 DONALD J. TRUMP